Learn how to make your travel dreams a reality by following these tips for globetrotting with kids in tow.

 Traveling around the world with small children may sound impossible, but many families are taking advantage of remote work to do just that.
-As a matter of fact, I’ve been doing this for the past 10 years with Madison, who is now ten.
+As a matter of fact, I’ve been doing this for the past 10 years with Madison, who is now 10 years old.
 She’s now the perfect travel companion and knows all about travel etiquette, something usually lacking in children who have very little travel experience.
 Taking this grand adventure with a family doesn’t require additional planning; however, it does require planning things through a different lens.

 Here are some helpful tips and tricks for traveling the world with small children to make it enjoyable.